๐Ÿ‡จ๐Ÿ‡ท Planning a Trip to Costa Rica: 12 Practical Things To Know

 • 2 weeks โ€“ enough time to visit 4 of the top destinations (e.g., all of the above plus one more place)

-• If you’re not on a budget โ€“ Spend two weeks in Costa Rica because it really has a lot to offer and it’s relatively comfortable for Central America.
+• If you’re not on a budget โ€“ Spend two weeks in Costa Rica because it has a lot to offer and it’s relatively comfortable for Central America.

 • If you’re on a tight budget โ€“ Spend closer to one week because you can find many similar things (e.g., volcanoes, ziplining, wildlife) in other, more affordable parts of Central America.